 The geek and tattooed lady got real fascinated with their reading.

-The blonde looked out at the guy in the back seat of the police car.
-He kept his head turned away.
-She sighed a lot as she folded her sheets.
+Her fiancé sat in the back seat of the police car, his head turned away.
+The blonde sighed a lot as she folded her sheets, watching him.
 The cop nosed around an RV parked nearby.
-I figured it belonged to the blonde and her fiancé; maybe they were on their way through town, decided to catch up on laundry and rip off a nearby liquor store.
+I figured it belonged to the blonde and her fiancé; maybe they were on their way through town, decided to catch up on laundry, and he loped off to hold up a nearby liquor store.
 I wanted to know the story, but didn’t want to pry.